 Inter-coder agreement is also estimated using Fleiss’ kappa.
 Fleiss’ kappa incorporates a correction for chance agreement.
 Furthermore, the use of Fleiss’ kappa allows for greater generalizability as it can be used to measure the significance of the agreement among multiple raters with the significance level being adjusted relatively to the number of comparisons made, as opposed to Cohen’s kappa which only tests for the significance of two raters at a time (i.e., in pairs of ratings) (Fleiss, 1973).
 If the agreement is found to be high, it is assumed that the ratings accurately reflect the dimensions they are presumed to.
 If kappa is found to be low or 0, this would indicate a high degree of measurement error (Fleiss, 1973).
 Agreement from 0 to .20 assumes slight agreement, .21 to .40 assumes fair agreement, .41 to .60 assumes moderate agreement, .61 to .80 assumes substantial agreement, and .81 to 1.00 assumes almost perfect agreement.

 Theoretical Analysis Task 5, Step 2: Estimating construct validity.
 In the quantitative/experimental research tradition, validity is said to be the extent to which a measurement method measures what it is supposed to measure.
 The concept of construct validity was first introduced by Cronbach and Meehl in 1955 to extend the two major types of psychometric validity recognized up to that time, “content” and “predictive” validity.
 From the time it was introduced, “construct” validity was recognized as the most important type of psychometric validity as well as the most difficult to establish (Anastasia & Urbina, 1997).
 Construct validity requires the accumulation of evidence that a measurement method is linked to the theoretical construct it is hypothesized to represent.
-This process is long and complex, often involving a least three basic types of evidence: criterion-related (includes predictive and concurrent), convergent, and discriminant validity (Anastasia & Urbina, 1997; Campbell & Fiske, 1959; Nunnally, 1978).
+As a result, estimating construct validity is a process is that is often long and complex, involving at least three basic types of evidence: criterion-related (includes predictive and concurrent), convergent, and discriminant validity (Anastasia & Urbina, 1997; Campbell & Fiske, 1959; Nunnally, 1978).

 In the case of construct validity, the evidence that a measurement method is a “valid” measure of a particular construct tends to be indirect, though not necessarily so.
 In the case of the two IQ measures, for example, if one of the measures is a “newly” developed measure and the other has been more extensively validated, the same correlation coefficient that might be interpreted as providing convergent validity might also be interpreted as providing concurrent validity for the newly developed measure, i.e., that the newer measure (with previously unknown properties) has now been found to share a significant proportion of variance with an already established measure of the same construct.
 Moreover, if the same high and positive inter-correlations were to be found in multiple IQ measures using multiple methods of measurement, these correlation coefficients might be interpreted as providing construct validational evidence for a particular “theory” of intelligence (e.g., a single factor theory) in addition to whatever evidence it provided for a particular measurement method as an indicator of IQ.